compsigh/web/app/docs/web-platform/how-to-publish.md

 </Grid>
 </details>

-things that will probably get your post flagged:
+Things that will get your post flagged:

-- **embedding third-party content:** e.g. instead of loading an image from a URL, it's preferred you upload it to the `public/assets/` directory. "third-party content" especially includes scripts or `<iframe>`s, but I promise it'll be case-by-case. for example, your data vis project might use Tableau. totally valid! but some sketchy CDN prolly isn't 😭
+- 🖼 **Embedding third-party content:** e.g. instead of loading an image from a <CasePreserver>URL</CasePreserver>, it's preferred you upload it to the `public/assets/` directory.
+"Third-party content" especially includes scripts or suspicious `<iframe>`s.
+But, for example, your data vis project might use <CasePreserver>Tableau</CasePreserver>; that's totally fine!
-- **irrelevant, defamatory, or generally uncool content:** compsigh is pro-free speech — we have very minimal content policies, and as a club we think it's important to stoke thought-provoking discussion. in most cases, content will get greenlit. but there's a time & place for everything :p
+- 🚫 **Content that violates the club's content policies:** compsigh is strongly pro-free speech, and as a club we think it's important to stoke thought-provoking discussion.
+But there's a time & place for everything. :) Please avoid including content that could be considered:
+  - <CasePreserver>NSFW</CasePreserver>
+  - Defamatory
+  - Overly political
+  - Illegal or promoting illegal activity

 ## Components

 <details>
-<summary>Markdown is awesome, but sometimes we want to make our content more visual or interactive. for this, we made some fun custom components you can embed!</summary>
+<summary>Markdown is awesome, but sometimes we want to make our content more visual or interactive.
+For this, we made some fun custom components you can embed!</summary>

 <Spacer size={16} />

 ### `Grid`

-the `Grid` component lets you split from the default single-column layout of the page.
+The `Grid` component lets you split from the default single-column layout of the page.

-for example, let's say you have a screenshot from your phone. in the single-column layout, images are resized such that their width fills the page (`700px`), and their height is adjusted to maintain aspect ratio. that screenshot would be stupid tall lol. with the `Grid` component you can put it to the side of some text, which makes for a much better reading experience.
+For example, let's say you have a screenshot from your phone.
+In the single-column layout, images are resized such that their width fills the page (`700px`), and their height is adjusted to maintain aspect ratio.
+That screenshot would be stupid tall lol.
+With the `Grid` component you can put it to the side of some text, which makes for a much better reading experience.

-props:
+Props:

 - `columns: number` <span style={{ color: 'var(--color-light-50)' }}>(optional)</span><br />
-divides all children of `Grid` by this number
+Divides all children of `Grid` by this number
 - `columnSizeDistribution: string[]` <span style={{ color: 'var(--color-light-50)' }}>(optional)</span><br />
-override the default even-division behavior to create custom layouts like 1:2:1
+Override the default even-division behavior to create custom layouts like 1:2:1

 <Note>
-**good to know:** `Grid` divides "top-level" children. this means if you want to treat a group of text as one, you'll want to wrap it with a parent element, such as a `<div>`.
+**Good to know:** `Grid` divides "top-level" children.
+This means if you want to treat a group of text as one, you'll want to wrap it with a parent element, such as a `<div>`.
 </Note>

-example:
+Example:

 ```tsx showLineNumbers
 <Grid columns={2} columnSizeDistribution={["1fr", "3fr"]}>